 Jumbo loans are typically a bit more difficult to qualify and require a larger down payment.
 Because there is no private mortgage insurance or PMI, most jumbo programs are limited to 80% of the value of the property.
 However, there are newly expanded options that permit financing up to 95% loan to value.
-The new low down payment Jumbo mortgages offer more flexibility for buyers that want to retain cash or have equity tied up in an existing property.
+The new low down payment Jumbo mortgages offer more flexibility for buyers who want to retain cash or have equity tied up in an existing property.

 Please read all the latest down payment and credit requirements on the Jumbo Purchase Page.
 Questions?
 Please connect with us 7 days a week by phone above, or submit the Quick Call Form on this page.

 One popular way for borrowers to finance a higher end home without a 20-25% down payment and still avoid PMI is to utilize two loans instead of just one to finance the purchase.
 In this fashion, the first mortgage is kept at or below 80% of the value with a second lien on the property for the difference between 80% and the amount of the down payment.
 If the buyers make a 10% down payment, the loan is referred to as an 80-10-10.
 With a 5% down payment, it’s an 80-15-5.

 Another popular financing option is an adjustable-rate mortgage but with a twist.
 Jumbo borrowers can apply for a “hybrid” loan.
 A hybrid loan is indeed an adjustable-rate mortgage or ARM, but the interest rate is fixed for a predetermined period.
 This period is anywhere from three to ten years and is listed as a 3/1, 5/1, 7/1, and 10/1.
 With a 3/1 hybrid, the rate is fixed for three years before turning into a loan that can adjust once every six or twelve months, depending upon whatever is written into the note.